Credentials

 ## Source fields

-Some sources require additional values beyond what the `auth_method` covers — for example, a `company_id` or `tenant_id` that sits alongside a username and password at login.
+Some sources require additional values beyond what the `auth_method` covers, such as a `company_id` or `account_number` that sits alongside a username and password at login.
 Pass these values through `source_fields` inside `auth_credentials`.

 `source_fields` composes with any `auth_method`.
 The source dictates which keys it requires; you supply the values.